-Narendra Modi swearing-in ceremony: JD(U) will not be part of NDA government, says Nitish Kumar
+Narendra Modi takes oath as prime minister for a second term, Amit Shah also joins Cabinet

-Narendra Modi and his council of ministers will take the oath of office at the Rashtrapati Bhavan at 7 pm.
+Nitin Gadkari, Nirmala Sitharaman, DV Sadananda Gowda and Ram Vilas Paswan were sworn-in as Union ministers.

-Bharatiya Janata Party leader Narendra Modi will be sworn-in as the prime minister for a second term at the Rashtrapati Bhavan on Thursday.
-President Ram Nath Kovind will administer the oath to Modi and his new council of ministers at 7 pm.
+Bharatiya Janata Party leader Narendra Modi was sworn-in as the prime minister for a second term at the Rashtrapati Bhavan on Thursday.
+President Ram Nath Kovind also administered the oath to Modi’s new council of ministers.

-Nearly 8,000 guests will attend the event, including heads of Bangladesh, Sri Lanka, Myanmar, Nepal, Bhutan, Mauritius and Kyrgyzstan.
+Nearly 8,000 guests attended the event, including heads of Bangladesh, Sri Lanka, Myanmar, Nepal, Bhutan, Mauritius and Kyrgyzstan.

-Congress leaders Sonia Gandhi and Rahul Gandhi will attend the event.
-The chief ministers of all the states have been invited for the swearing-in ceremony, but West Bengal Chief Minister Mamata Banerjee has declined the invitation.
+Congress leaders Sonia Gandhi and Rahul Gandhi also took part in the event.
+The chief ministers of all the states were invited for the swearing-in ceremony, but West Bengal Chief Minister Mamata Banerjee declined the invitation.

 Live updates